 End Option 1

-Option 2: Include for non-Transfer Service customers with a BPA NT Transmission Agreement:
+Option 2: Include for entirely directly connected customers with a BPA NT Transmission Agreement:

-Over the term of this Agreement, «Customer Name» may be required to purchase, or may have the option to purchase, Transmission Scheduling Service from Power Services in accordance with Exhibit F. If «Customer Name» is required or elects to purchase Transmission Scheduling Service from Power Services, then Exhibit F shall be replaced with the Transmission Scheduling Service exhibit.
+Over the term of this Agreement, «Customer Name» may be required to purchase or may have the option to purchase Transmission Scheduling Service from Power Services in accordance with Exhibit F. If «Customer Name» is required or elects to purchase Transmission Scheduling Service from Power Services, then Exhibit F shall be replaced with the Transmission Scheduling Service exhibit.
 If «Customer Name» is not purchasing Transmission Scheduling Service from Power Services, then «Customer Name» shall comply with the scheduling requirements described in sections 2 and 3 of Exhibit F.

 End Option 2

-Option 3: Include forcustomers with a BPA PTP Transmission Agreement:
+Option 3: Include for entirely directly connected customers with a BPA PTP Transmission Agreement:

-«Customer Name» shall be responsible for scheduling transmission to serve its Total Retail Load.
+«Customer Name» shall be responsible for any obligations associated with scheduling transmission to deliver any power sold under this Agreement to serve its Total Retail Load.
 In addition, «Customer Name» shall comply with the scheduling requirements described in Exhibit F.

 End Option 3